aaman007/Watchlist.com/readme.md

 - Easy to use
 - Shout out your thoughts on shows

-Watchlist.com is accessible, powerful, and provides features required for all your cinema-needs
+Watchlist.com is accessible, powerful, and provides features required for all your cinema-needs.

 ## Features
 - Authentication System